taunoha/wp-plugin-vue-boilerplate/README.md

 ```

 Contrary to a classic global declaration, it will preserve typings, IDE completions, and hints and only include what is used in your code.

+## 🌶️ Hot Module Replacement (HMR)

+Hot Module Replacement (HMR) is a development feature that automatically updates your application in real-time as you modify your code.
+When you run `npm run dev`, HMR will:

+- Instantly reflect JavaScript and CSS changes in your browser without a full page reload
+- Preserve the application state during updates
+- Significantly speed up your development workflow

+HMR is automatically enabled in development mode (`npm run dev`) and disabled in production builds.
+You don't need any additional configuration to use this feature.

 ## &lt;ErrorBoundary&gt; component